Even small security gaps in manufacturing site security may lead to massive losses.

 Statistics vary, but in most cases, video surveillance significantly reduces crime as well as other non-authorized activities in the workplace.

-Types of Remote Video Monitoring for Manufacturing
+Types of Remote Video Monitoring for Manufacturing:

 Remote video monitoring for manufacturing can encompass various types of monitoring, each with its unique features and capabilities.

-Camera monitoring involves strategically placing cameras at various locations within the manufacturing facility to capture video footage of specific areas or processes.
+It starts with strategically placing cameras at various locations within the manufacturing facility to capture video footage of specific areas or processes.
 These cameras can be fixed, PTZ (pan-tilt-zoom), or thermal cameras and can provide real-time video feeds to a central command center or a remote location for monitoring and analysis.

 These systems can be customized to a manufacturing facility’s needs and requirements, allowing for efficient and effective remote video monitoring.

-Enhancing Security with Remote Video Surveillance
+Enhancing Security with Remote Video Surveillance:

 Manufacturing operations must prioritize security because it defends priceless assets, guarantees worker safety, and guards against theft, vandalism, and other security lapses.